grayherm/handbook/docs/ch0/getting-started.md

 Join the [Discord](https://uagpmc.com/discord) and ask for a recruiter or message **Cody** `(zeue#0001)`.

-## 2. Things to Consider before Recruitment:
+## 2. Things to Consider before Recruitment

 ### 2a.
 When are our operations?